sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-21_some-works-of-narayana-bhattathiri.md

 +++
-title = "Some works of nArAyaNaxa0bhaTTathiri"
+title = "Some works of nArAyaNa bhaTTathiri"

 +++
 MelpattUr nArAyaNa bhaTTathiri, was a great nambuthiri sanskrit writer